 Stacey Jenkins (She/They)

 Stacey is a content creator and games accessibility advocate with 8 years of social media experience as an online personality and community leader.
 As a disabled gamer, they bring an understanding of the barriers that gamers face trying to interact with content online and a wealth of experience in making content accessible to the widest audience possible.
 Stacey has spoken on panels all over the world on diversity and inclusion, life as a disabled streamer and accessibility in gaming.
 Stacey is a Certified Accessible Player Experiences Practitioner (AbleGamers), with a qualification in Creating Accessible Interfaces from the University of the Arts London and a degree in Mathematics and Statistics.
+You can find Stacey on Twitter and LinkedIn.

 Courtney Craven (They/Them)

 Courtney has taught accessible content creation for the past four years, to everyone from bestselling authors to community managers.
 With years of community management and content creation experience, they excel at finding unique ways to remove barriers and enjoy coming up with novel ways to use new apps and services to make life online more inclusive.
 They have taught workshops on accessible content creation in many industries and their work in this area has been featured across multiple outlets around the world.
+You can find Courtney on Twitter, LinkedIn, and their personal site.